cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 -  Internal LB and Public LB are mutually exclusive on a tier.
 If the tier has LB on the public side, then it can't have the Internal LB.

--  Internal LB is supported just on VPC networks in CloudStack 4.2 release.
+-  Internal LB is supported just on VPC networks in OOTC 4.2 release.

--  Only Internal LB VM can act as the Internal LB provider in CloudStack 4.2 release.
+-  Only Internal LB VM can act as the Internal LB provider in OOTC 4.2 release.

 -  Network upgrade is not supported from the network offering with